Why vulnerability is the key to strong leadership with Adam King, Amazon

 Both personally and professionally, Adam has embraced vulnerability to build trust, deep connections, and a successful career centred around people related work.

-In this episode of Humanity Works we spoke to Adam about what it’s been like to build a career in a country where you don’t speak the language and are unfamiliar with the culture - and what kind of vulnerability is required to thrive in such an environment.
+We spoke to Adam about what it’s been like to build a career in a country where you don’t speak the language and are unfamiliar with the culture - and what kind of vulnerability is required to thrive in such an environment.

-What’s the biggest cultural takeaway you’ve received from living in Japan for over two decades?
+Q: What’s the biggest cultural takeaway you’ve received from living in Japan for over two decades?

-[Adam:] I could probably describe it in three simple words: trust, acceptance and vulnerability.
+Adam: I could probably describe it in three simple words: trust, acceptance and vulnerability.
 And they all go together in that if you can’t accept yourself, or your differences, or your own shortcomings, then you can’t accept anybody else.
 If you can’t accept anybody else then they aren’t going to accept you - and you need acceptance in order to gain trust.

 In my opinion the reason it’s difficult for people to accept others or trust others is because they can’t be vulnerable in front of other people.
 And my whole time in Japan has been about being vulnerable in front of other people.
 I didn’t speak the language, I didn’t understand the culture, I didn’t understand the norms of operating in their society.